Loading...

 ℹ️ The quick answer

-Sabah produces approximately 70,000 barrels per day (bpd) of crude oil and ~800 MMscf per day of natural gas, accounting for 40% of Malaysia\u2019s oil and 20% of its gas.
-Petroleum accounts for 34.7% of Sabah\u2019s exports (RM21.3 billion crude + RM4.6 billion LNG in 2024).
+Sabah accounts for more than 40% of Malaysia’s crude oil production (Sabah Government, June 2026).
+Malaysia does not publish current state-level production volumes; the most recent official figures are ~258,000 bpd of crude and ~884 MMscf per day of gas — about 13% of national gas output — from the Energy Commission’s 2017 national energy balance.
+Petroleum accounts for 34.7% of Sabah’s exports (RM21.3 billion crude + RM4.6 billion LNG in 2024).
 The Sipitang Oil & Gas Industrial Park (SOGIP) hosts downstream projects including SAMUR (urea) and PFLNG 3 (floating LNG, targeting 2027).

 🛢️